To skip to courses taught in French, click here.

 interdisciplinary, 14 courses

 The sequence of courses consists of 1) eight departmental courses including two FRE 240-level courses; two FRE 250-level courses to be taken before the senior year; a minimum of two FRE 300-level courses, two French and Francophone electives selected in consultation with the advisor, and 2) six courses from other disciplines chosen in consultation with the advisor.
 No more than one French/Francophone literature and culture course taken in English may count toward the major.
 When declaring an interdisciplinary major, students will begin a portfolio that they will formally present in the spring semester of their senior year.
+All courses must be passed with a grade of C- or higher.
+Credit/no credit courses cannot be counted towards the major.

 REQUIREMENTS FOR THE FRENCH AND FRANCOPHONE STUDIES MINOR